Updated: Nov 8, 2022

 Touring teachers turned into a flood of dancers, young and old, looking to earn better money.
 They were, and are, of necessity doing the same thing; teaching a minimum of technique and some combinations of steps and figures in order to leave something behind.
 Most will talk about the ‘feeling”, but even those who know don’t have the time to impart it.

 But once mastered, there is no going back.
-Other dances, including Latin, Rock & Roll & “modern” Tango can be fun and entertaining, but for those who persevere to find the classic Tango, they cannot compare with the power of the embrace and the unspoken, heart to heart conversation of classic social Tango.
+Other dances, including Latin, Rock & Roll & “modern” Tango can be fun and entertaining, but for those who persevere to find the classic Tango, other dances cannot compare with the power of the embrace and the unspoken, heart to heart conversation of classic social Tango.

 This dance, perhaps inadvertently, tapped deeply into many other aspects of human communication and collaboration; another reason for its fascination and grasp on those who are lucky enough to find it.